You Are Not Alone

-A Facebook support group with both new and experienced mothers giving and receiving support, for babies up to 1 year old.
+A large and active Facebook support group with both new and experienced mothers giving and receiving support, for babies up to 1 year old.

 Breastfeeding Older Babies & Beyond

-A Facebook support group for mothers feeding children over age 1.
+A large and active Facebook support group for mothers feeding children over age 1.
 Also the birthplace of the advert idea!
 International.

-(Though these organisations and their helplines are UK based, their websites contain excellent and reliable information no matter where you are.)
+(Though these groups and organisations and their helplines are UK based, their websites contain excellent and reliable information no matter where you are.)

 The Breastfeeding Network (BfN) aims to be an independent source of support and information for breastfeeding women and others.
 They offer a telephone helpline, face to face support via social groups across the country, and messenger support via local groups, all with BfN trained helpers/supporters.